lazio/edelweiss/README.md

 # Edelweiss

-This is web framework that is bundled as _ES module_.
+This is web framework that is bundled as _ES modules_.

 ## Installation